Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Introduction

 \subsection{Main Contributions}

+In this paper, we focus on channels that are comprised of a LoS path, and aim at developing a channel estimation strategy that fully exploit the structure of the radiated pattern to significantly reduce the channel estimation overhead.
 Different from the aforementioned works, we obtain a closed-form solution for the channel estimation problem based on a parametric channel model.
-To be more specific, we model the channel based on the path parameters of the system and then estimate those parameters with the lowest possible number of pilots.
-The training overhead and the computational cost of the proposed scheme do not scale with the the number of antennas.
-Specifically, our main contributions are as follows. \begin{itemize} \item Based on the parametric channel model in the far-field, we show that only three parameters are required to be estimated in order to obtain the optimal phase shifts for all phase-shifting elements.
-These three parameters include the distance from the LISBT to the user and the elevation and azimuth AoD.
-The distance from the LISBT has to be estimated very precisely, which is not possible in practice.
-Therefore, we simplify the LISBT-user channel for the far-field region of the LISBT to circumvent the estimation of that parameter.
+The training overhead and the computational complexity of the proposed scheme do not scale with the the number of antennas.
+Specifically, our main contributions are as follows.

+\begin{itemize} \item Based on the parametric channel model, we show that only three parameters are required to be estimated for channels dominated by a LoS path.
+These three parameters include the distance from the BS to the user and the elevation and azimuth AoD.
+However, the distance from the BS to the user has to be estimated very precisely, which is not possible in practice.
+Therefore, we simplify the channel for the far-field region of the BS to circumvent the estimation of the distance parameter.
 We show that if we use the simplified model, the number of parameters needed to be estimated decreases from three to two.

-\item For the near-field of the LISBT, we partition the LIS into tiles such that the far-field condition holds for each tile \cite{najafi2020physics}.
+\item For the near-field of the BS, we partition the continuous aperture into tiles such that the far-field condition holds for each tile \cite{najafi2020physics}.
 Then, the channel in the near-field is modeled as the superposition of the channels through the individual tiles.
-We show that the structure of the channel model in both the far-field and near-field regions is the same.
-Therefore, we focus on maximizing the received power at the user located in the far-field.
+We show that the channel models in the far-field and near-field regions have similar structures, which can be written in terms of sinc functions for linear phase shift profiles at the antennas.

-\item Finally, we present an efficient scheme to obtain the unknown parameters based on the far-field channel model.
-In the case without receiver noise, the proposed scheme requires only five pilots in order to perfectly estimate the unknown channel parameters.
-In the case with receiver noise, we present an iterative algorithm based on the proposed scheme to estimate the unknown channel parameters.
+\item Finally, we exploit the specific structure of the radiated beams generated by the continuous aperture to propose the channel estimation scheme.
 Since the performance of the proposed iterative algorithm depends on the initial values of the algorithm, we propose a simple method to provide initial values using three pilot signals.
+We numerically demonstrate that the proposed estimation scheme significantly outperforms other benchmark schemes.

 \end{itemize}